flaneuse/recipes/_posts/2020-12-20-master-scone-recipe.md

   - Sprinkle with cinnamon sugar before baking.
 comment:
   - "Always work cold: cold butter, cold cream, cold eggs, cold/frozen fruit.
 This helps keep the scones tender and flaky."
+  - "Freezing the fruit is a suggestion from the Tartine cookbook.
+When working with fresh fruit &mdash; especially moist fruits like strawberries and peaches &mdash; they can start to prematurely sweat and add moisture to the dough, which makes it sticky.
+Frozen fruit avoids this problem and makes sure the butter doesn't melt till it's in the oven."
   - "Avoid working the dough very much; overworking leads to gluten, which makes the scones tough."
   - "I mix by hand to find the right consistency; they should be a soft but dry dough, of the consistency of fresh Play-doh.
 They shouldn't feel dry, nor should they feel sticky."
 corrections: